 The UK is the 2nd-largest public funder of global health R&D

-In 2016, DFID managed 55% of spending on global health R&D (US$56 million, according to G-FINDER data), focusing on PDPs and delivery-related research.
-The MRC manages the second-largest portion of R&D funding (US$42 million; 42%), focusing primarily on basic and early clinical research.
-Other funds that are central to the UK’s global health R&D activities from 2016 to 2020 include the Ross Fund and Global Challenges Research Fund.
+In 2017, DFID managed 54% of spending on global health R&D (US$100 million, according to G-FINDER data), focusing on product development partnerships (PDPs) and delivery-related research.
+The MRC managed the second-largest portion of R&D funding (US$41 million or 22%), focusing primarily on basic and early clinical research, followed by the DHSC (US$40 million or 22%).

 DFID’s Research and Evidence Division leads on global health R&D policy

 DFID’s Research and Evidence Division manages DFID’s global health research portfolio, overseen by DFID’s chief scientific adviser and director of research.
 The Research and Evidence Division has an operational plan that sets out its vision and strategic priorities for a five-year period.

 Based on the operational plan, the Research and Evidence Division develops business cases for investments and commitments to specific research programs that are approved by DFID leadership.
 In addition, the MRC has a governing body (the Council) that decides on strategic and financial issues.